phpmyadmin/phpmyadmin/config.rst

     :type: string
     :default: ''

-The name of the file containing  ids and login names for hardware authentication.
+The name of the file containing :ref:`swekey` ids and login names for hardware authentication.
 Leave empty to deactivate this feature.

 .. _servers_user: